 Should anyone buy the Fire TV Stick?
 Maybe, if you’re looking to spend as little as possible for the best experience with Amazon Prime Video.
 Just keep in mind that the Fire TV set-top box is a much faster and more capable device.
 It’ll cost more up-front, but won’t be screaming for replacement any time soon.

 On the cheaper side, the new Roku Streaming Stick (model 3600R) is a better all-around choice.
 Not all of its apps are as pretty as their Fire TV counterparts, but they’re less prone to performance hang-ups.
 Google’s Chromecast is a fine alternative as well, provided you’re happy to use your phone, tablet, or laptop as the remote control.
 Because all the app navigation happens on a secondary screen, performance is likely be a non-issue, and it only gets better as you upgrade to newer and faster phones.

 Amazon will likely release a new version of the Fire TV Stick later this year.
 The current product is approaching two years old—the same age at which Amazon refreshed its $100 Fire TV set-top box last year.
 The Fire TV Stick was an admirable product in 2014, but now it seems ill-equipped for the increasingly sophisticated state of streaming video.

-Amazon Fire TV Stick (with voice remote)
+Best Prices Today: Fire TV Stick (with voice remote)